singingwolfboy/flask-dance/docs/quickstarts/google.rst

 "Authorized redirect URIs".
 Put ``http://localhost:5000/login/google/authorized`` into "Authorized redirect URIs", and click "Create Client ID".
 Take note of the "Client ID" and "Client Secret" for the application.
-As a final step, in the "APIs" section, enable the "Google+ API".

 Code
 ----